 5.2.
-Estimating the Probabilities
+Estimating the probabilities

-To use the previous algorithm for group draws would require that we know the conditional probabilities $p_j = n_j/S$ for the next team to be chosen in a partially completed group draw, where n_j is the number of ways of completing the draw with team j in the next position, and $S = \sum_i n_i$.
+To use the previous algorithm for group draws would require that we know the conditional probabilities $p_j = n_j / \sum_i n_i$ for the next team to be chosen in a partially-completed group draw, where $n_j$ is the number of ways of completing the draw with team j in the next position.

 Now, it might perhaps be possible to compute $\{n_j\}$ directly.
-We first observe that the number of possible completions depends only on the geographic region match-ups of the various teams, not on the actual team names (cf. Guyon, 2015).
-So, in the 2022 FIFA World Cup as described in Section 1.1, Pot 1 can be distributed arbitrarily without affecting the subsequent n_j .
-Then, all we need to know about the Pot 2 teams is how many Eu teams were put in the same group as an Eu team from Pot 1, whether the two NA teams were put with Eu or As or SA teams, and so on.
-This leads to cascading combinatorial counts for the number of ways of putting different regions into different positions in the draw.
+We first observe that the number of possible completions depends only on the geographic region match-ups of the various teams, not on the actual team names.
+So, in the 2022 FIFA World Cup as described in Section 1.1, Pot 1 can be distributed arbitrarily without affecting the subsequent $n_j$ .
+Then, all we need to know about the Pot 2 teams is how many Eu teams were put in the same group as a Eu team from Pot 1, whether the two NA teams were put with Eu or As or SA teams, and so on.
+This leads to cascading combinatorial counts for the numbers of ways of putting different regions into different positions in the draw.
 Then, multiplying by corresponding factorials gives the numbers of ways of placing actual teams into the draw.